 However, this forbearance has a critical limitation: payments made during this forbearance do not count toward IDR forgiveness or Public Service Loan Forgiveness (PSLF).

-If you were relying on SAVE to progress toward forgiveness, this pause is setting you back.
+If you were relying on SAVE to progress toward forgiveness, confirm whether your current months are counting before assuming your forgiveness timeline is moving.

 Who is affected

-- Borrowers who switched from REPAYE to SAVE: You are in the same situation.
+- Borrowers who switched from REPAYE to SAVE: You are part of the transition group unless your servicer has already moved you to another plan.

 What you should do